 I squished the cushion down enough to be able to seal the top around the hose of my vacuum, then turned on the vacuum.

 Shockingly enough, this actually worked, and my cushion was soon a scrunched mini-version that slipped right inside the cushion cover.

 I unfortunately don’t have any pictures of this, since it was an all-hands-on-deck procedure, but here’s a picture of the cushion in the cushion cover, aka proof this actually worked.

 Step 8: Waterproof

 Finally, I waterproofed the cushions with waterproofer spray.
 It took a fair amount of spray to soak the heavy duck fabric, so both cans in the two-pack were necessary.
-I'll be writing a whole post on the process soon, so stay tuned!
+I’ve written a whole post on this, so check it out!

 I absolutely loved how these cushions turned out!
 I’ve laid outside on the couch a couple of times this week, and it’s awesome having truly comfortable furniture to relax on!

 Note that the total cost to cover my outdoor sofa was around $60; $8.75 for the upholstery foam/pillow padding, $30 for the fabric, and $20-ish for the waterproofing spray.
 Just a friendly reminder that although these DIY cushions were super cheap, the price of fabric and waterproofer still upped the total cost a bit.